Leproide/VEEAM-Agent-Telegram-notification/README.md

     $Telegramchatid = "CHANGE_ME"

-In the code you can set the max age of event registry entry for prevent duplicate notification.
+In the code you can set the max age of event registry entry for prevent duplicate notification, default 10 minute

+'''
+($TimeDifference.TotalMinutes -gt 10)
+'''

 Set a new scheduled activity like this: